 For Vetropack, developing new products together with customers is the key to success, as it makes it possible to tailor products to customers' specific needs and also improves its skills and expertise.
 In 2020, the overall level of new product launches fell considerably.
 However, one positive example is the introduction of different bottle sizes for the launch of new whiskey brand "The Busker".
 The successful product launch was the outcome of a long-standing connection with the brand owner in Italy, with whom Vetropack worked to develop the designs and various product samples.
 However, the systematic approach to customer-specific innovations has yet to be fully established.
-To harmonise the Group-wide product development process, Vetropack launched a new workflow tool in 2020.
-Enhancements to the tool are planned for 2021.
+To harmonise the Group-wide product development process, Vetropack had launched a new workflow tool in 2020 and subsequently implemented enhancements in the period under review.

-In 2020, Vetropack developed a new indicator to measure sales of products that are less than one year old, which the company intends to use to track the progress of innovation.
-Products that have been on the market for up to a year are to make up a growing share of total sales in future.
+In 2020, Vetropack developed a new indicator to measure the number of product innovations sold in the current year, which the company intends to use to track the progress of innovation.
+Products that have been on the market for up to a year are to account for a growing share of total sales in future.
 The company also aligns its market strategy so that it can improve the product mix.
 For this reason, low-margin products are redeveloped with the aim of making them more profitable.
 If this does not succeed, they are removed from the portfolio altogether.
 Once every six months, Vetropack reviews profitability as it relates to segments, customers and the countries in which the company operates in order to monitor price levels and the suitability of products on an ongoing basis.